plague-spreader/create_tag_script/README.md

 ## Description

-The program supports multiple URL providers (only metal-archives for now) and will connect to the specified website (if the provider is available) to download the album info and create the ```tag_id3.sh``` script.
+The program supports album data retrieval from different websites (see next section) and will connect to the specified website (if the provider is available) to download the album info and create the ```tag_id3.sh``` script.

 Afterwards you should check that script and modify it according to your preferences and, most importantly, to write the actual filenames in your filesystem

+### Supported websites

+* metal-archives.com
+* discogs.com

 ## Dependencies